JeanPCordeiro/myECM/README.md

 sam build -u
 sam deploy --guided
 ```
-Follow the prompts in the deploy process to set the stack name, AWS Region, unique bucket names, Elasticsearch domain endpoint, and other parameters.
+Follow the prompts in the deploy process to set the stack name, AWS Region, unique bucket names, DynamoDB domain endpoint, and other parameters.

 1. Deploy each of the SAM templates in the analyzers, converters and loaders directly in sequence, using the sam build and sam deploy commands shown in the previous step.

 ## How it works

-* Ensure you have an Amazon Elasticsearch Service instance running, and have granted permission to the ARN for the "loadToDB" Lambda function in this stack.
+* Ensure you have an Amazon DynamoDB Service instance running, and have granted permission to the ARN for the "loadToDB" Lambda function in this stack.
 * Upload PDF, DOCX or JPG files to the target Documents buckets.
-* After a few seconds you will see the index in Elasticsearch has been updated with labels and entities for the object.
+* After a few seconds you will see the index in DynamoDB has been updated with labels and entities for the object.

 ==============================================

-Copyright 2020 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
+This application features are extracted from [Serverless Document Repository repo](https://github.com/aws-samples/s3-to-lambda-patterns/tree/master/decoupled-docrepo) provided by Amazon.

 SPDX-License-Identifier: MIT-0